-Justin has always focused his practice on helping individuals and families through some of their most difficult times with his skill and experience in domestic litigation, including divorce, custody, child support, maintenance (alimony), domestic violence (EPO / DVO) and complex property division cases.
-Justin also focuses heavily on helping individuals and families through his estate planning and probate practice, which includes prenuptial agreements, wills, trusts, power of attorneys, and living wills (health care surrogate).
-He has also helped consumers with their Chapter 7 and Chapter 13 bankruptcy matters.
+Justin has always focused his practice on helping individuals and families through some of their most difficult times with his skill and experience in estate planning, probate and domestic litigation, including will contests, divorce, custody, child support, maintenance (alimony), domestic violence (EPO / DVO) and complex property division cases.
+He has also helped consumers with bankruptcy matters.

 Justin graduated magna cum laude from the Louis D. Brandeis School of Law at the University of Louisville, and summa cum laude from Murray State University with a bachelor’s of science degree in computer science and a minor in legal studies.
 Justin was a member of the Brandeis Law Journal, the Saul Lefkowitz National Trademark Moot Court Team, the Lively Wilson Professional Skills Program, and received the Marlin M. Volz Scholarship.

 He is a member of the following professional associations and memberships:

 - Louisville Bar Association (Family Law member and Solo / Small Firm section chair in 2014)